BUDGETING AND BALANCING: HELPING YOUR STUDENT MANAGE MONEY

 The convenience of vending machines and fast food venues makes it easy for students to fall victim to habitual spending when it comes to buying snacks, beverages and other items.
 Similarly, frequent trips to the mall can erode student budgets.

 Encourage your student to automatically set aside a certain portion of money for savings or for special activities like a study abroad program, an out-of-town conference or other rewarding academic experience.

 Limit credit card use

 Reviewing bills for hidden costs and other wastes is prudent in today's economy.
-Students also can benefit from comparing competitor products/services, especially for credit cards, cell phones, and ATMs.
+Students also can benefit from comparing competitor products and services.